If we’re talking all things drums, we’re going to need to start with the basics…

 Tuning is an essential skill that’s worth developing if you want your drums to sound good (and actually maintain their sound too).
 Many drummers work out their own unique technique when it comes to tuning, but it’s usually influenced by a similar method that I’ll outline here.

 Firstly, you need to make sure that your tension rods are tightened to a similar level.
+This can be done using a drum key.
 Now you’re ready to get started proper.
 Starting from the top, you’ll want to give the first tension rod a full turn.
 Then, you’ll need to do the same for the tension rod diagonally across from it.
 This can then be done moving around the drum in a clockwise direction.

 You’ll want to have a stick handy to test that the sound meets your requirements while you tune.
 Your sound will all be down to personal preference at the end of the day; if you find it’s too tight, go back and loosen the rods; if you still find your sound is too loose, keep tightening them.
 The head should then be smooth without any wrinkles in it once you’re finished.